kerobero/fluxcd-example/README.md

-# FluxCD Example with Docker Desktop Kubernetes
+# FluxCD Example with  Kubernetes

 This repository contains a basic example of using FluxCD with a Kubernetes cluster.

 ## Prerequisites